The Town of Kitty Hawk, NC on the Outer Banks

 In 1966 the first span of the Wright Memorial Bridge was completed, and sustained growth and economic activity followed quickly.
 By 1981, with Southern Shores to the north and Kill Devil Hills to the south incorporating as towns, it made little sense to remain an unincorporated part of the county, and the town of Kitty Hawk took over its own affairs.

-Where on the OBX is Kitty Hawk?
+Where on the OBX is the Town of Kitty Hawk?

 Frequently Asked Questions